825 Leave Policies

 Whenever the employer shall determine that the employee will not be reinstated at the end of such leave because the employee’s position cannot be filled temporarily or because the employee has used such leave to pursue employment opportunities or to work for another employer, the employer shall so notify the employee.

-In the event both parents are State employees, the aggregate amount of sick leave that may be used for childbirth or adoption is limited to thirty (30) working days following the birth of a child or placement for adoption.
+In the event both parents are State employees, the aggregate amount of sick leave that may be used for childbirth or adoption is limited to twelve (12) weeks following the birth of a child or placement for adoption.

 In order to be eligible to use sick leave as parental leave, a statement from the attending physician indicating the expected date of delivery must accompany the request for leave.
-Additional information from the attending physician may be required if there are complications and the period of absence must begin sooner than agreed, extend further than agreed, or require the use of sick leave beyond the period beginning with the period of hospitalization and extending for thirty (30) working days following the birth of a child or placement for adoption.
+Additional information from the attending physician may be required if there are complications and the period of absence must begin sooner than agreed, extend further than agreed, or require the use of sick leave beyond the period beginning with the period of hospitalization and extending for twelve (12) weeks following the birth of a child or placement for adoption.

-After the thirty (30) working days following the birth of a child or placement for adoption, or, if extended, after employee’s physician determines that the employee should be released, thus ending the period of sick leave, the employee may use accrued annual leave or leave without pay for the remainder of the four (4)-month parental leave.
+After the twelve (12) weeks following the birth of a child or placement for adoption, the employee may use accrued annual leave or leave without pay for the remainder of the four (4)-month parental leave.